litmus-zhang/task-manager/Readme.md

 - Install Hashicorp Vault locally on your device
 - start a development instance of vault  using the command ` vault server -dev -dev-root-token-id="root" `
 - Add the application secret to vault using the command `vault kv put -address=http://127.0.0.1:8200 -mount=secret task-manager @secret.json`
-- The vaul secret path should be `secret/data/task-manager`
+- The vault secret path should be `secret/data/task-manager`
 - The vault root token should be `root`
 - The vault address should be `http://127.0.0.1:8200`
 - export the vault configurations in your terminal